History of London: 1900 to 1939

 London entered the 20th century at the height of its influence as the capital of one of the largest empires in history, but the new century was to bring many challenges.

 London's population continued to grow rapidly in the early decades of the century, and public transport was greatly expanded.
 A large tram network was constructed by the London County Council, through the LCC Tramways; the first motorbus service began in the 1900s.
 Improvements to London's overground and underground rail network, including large scale electrification were progressively carried out.

 During World War I, London experienced its first bombing raids carried out by German zeppelin airships; these killed around 700 people and caused great terror, but were merely a foretaste of what was to come.
 The city of London would experience many more terrors as a result of both World Wars.
 The largest explosion in London occurred during World War I: the Silvertown explosion, when a munitions factory containing 50 tons of TNT exploded, killing 73 and injuring 400.

 The period between the two World Wars saw London's geographical extent growing more quickly than ever before or since.
 A preference for lower density suburban housing, typically semi-detached, by Londoners seeking a more "rural" lifestyle, superseded Londoners' old predilection for terraced houses.
 This was facilitated not only by a continuing expansion of the rail network, including trams and the Underground, but also by slowly widening car ownership.
-London's suburbs expanded outside the boundaries of the County of London, into the neighbouring counties of Essex, Hertfordshire, Kent, Middlesex and Surrey.
+London's suburbs expanded outside the boundaries of the County of London, into the neighbouring counties of Essex, Hertfordshire, Kent, Middlesex, and Surrey.

 Like the rest of the country, London suffered severe unemployment during the Great Depression of the 1930s.
 In the East End during the 1930s, politically extreme parties of both right and left flourished.
 The Communist Party of Great Britain and the British Union of Fascists both gained serious support.
 Clashes between right and left culminated in the Battle of Cable Street in 1936.
 The population of London reached an all-time peak of 8.6 million in 1939.

 Large numbers of Jewish immigrants fleeing from Nazi Germany settled in London during the 1930s, mostly in the East End.

-Labour Party politician Herbert Morrison was a dominant figure in local government in the 1920s and 1930s.
+The Labour Party politician Herbert Morrison was a dominant figure in local government in the 1920s and 1930s.
 He became mayor of Hackney and a member of the London County Council in 1922, and for a while was Minister of Transport in Ramsay MacDonald's cabinet.
 When Labour gained power in London in 1934, Morrison unified the bus, tram and trolleybus services with the Underground, by the creation of the London Passenger Transport Board (known as London Transport) in 1933., He led the effort to finance and build the new Waterloo Bridge.
 He designed the Metropolitan Green Belt around the suburbs and worked to clear slums, build schools, and reform public assistance.